 Conferences – inspiration and talks with experts

 Hypermotion participants can look forward to a stimulating and extensive conference programme on all three days of the event.
 This year also marks the first time that the German Mobility Congress (DMK) will be taking place as part of Hypermotion.
 The theme of this congress is ‘Mobility in conurbations – opportunities and challenges’.
-Other conferences on the programme include ‘EXCHAiNGE’, a prestigious international event focusing on supply chain management, and the ‘Logistics Digital Conference’ (LDC), an event that covers topics such as the future of freight transport.
+Other conferences on the programme include ‘EXCHAiNGE’, a prestigious international event focusing on supply chain management, and the ‘Logistics Digital Conference’ (LDC) with the main topic innovations for logistics.
 At the ‘smart mobility conference’ (smc), on the other hand, it is sustainable urban mobility concepts and digital networking that are in the spotlight.

 Ideas to the forefront – Hypermotion Lab

 Make way for the future: In the Hypermotion Lab, start-ups and established companies alike present their innovative business ideas and projects.
 In an array of interactive formats that includes elevator pitches and speed networking, newcomers show off their expertise, while finalists from established companies fight to win the coveted Supply Chain Management Award.
 Everyone is welcome to take part.
 In addition, all participants are encouraged to actively contribute to workshops and think tanks in order to discuss pressing problems and collaborate on the development of possible solutions.